Free Aceh Movement: Guerrilla war

 Since its inception GAM has gone through three stages or three rises and falls.
 The first was at its birth in 1976 to the year 1979 when it was almost wiped out.
 The second rise and fall was in 1989 to the early 90s when it received funding and training from foreign countries.
 The third rise was a result of finally gaining widespread support throughout Aceh as a result of donations and extortion and a large group of potential soldiers who had lost relatives in the previous uprising.

 GAM I

 At first the guerrilla war of GAM was quite unsuccessful.
 By 1977, the central government appeared to have entirely neutralised the group.
 The early GAM efforts were mainly directed at the local ExxonMobil gas plant.
 Di Tiro had connections with the petroleum industry and even bid, via a tender process, on a contract to build a gas pipeline which was beaten by the gas giant Bechtel.
 The reason for this failure was a lack of popular support from both within Aceh and from international sources.
-President Suharto was favoured by countries such as America due to his anti communist policies during the Cold War period.
+President Suharto was favoured by countries such as The United States of America due to his anti communist policies during the Cold War period and likely due to the need for oil, as a result of the 1970s oil shocks.